How worried should small businesses be about ADA compliance lawsuits?

 That list is only a sampling of the items a business may have to change to be compliant.
 According to Corfee, different types of facilities have different accommodations to make.

-Pro tip: Don't assume your status as a renter means you’re safe from being sued.
+If you're a renter, don't assume your status means you’re safe from being sued.
 Both landlords and tenants can be responsible for removing barriers.

 What happens if my business isn’t ADA compliant?